googlecreativelab/open-nsynth-super/readme.md

 ### 3. Prepare the SD card

 There are two preconfigured OS images available, both loaded with sample audio and fully configured for use with NSynth Super.
-Depending on the size of your SD card, you can choose either the [64GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.1_full.img) or [16GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.0_lite.img).
+Depending on the size of your SD card, you can choose either the [64GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.2.0_full.img.bz2) or [16GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.2.0_lite.img.bz2).

 The easiest way to create the SD card is to use GUI software like [Etcher](https://etcher.io/), Win32DiskImager, or the [SD Card Association's](https://www.sdcard.org/downloads/formatter_4/) formatter to burn the example image to a card.

-Alternatively, you can use the ``dd`` command natively on *NIX systems:
+The supplied images are compressed in bz2 format.
+These can be decompressed on the fly when writing to an SD card using the following command:

 ```
-$ sudo dd if=<IMAGE NAME> of=<DISK NAME>
+$ bzcat <IMAGE NAME> | sudo dd of=<DISK NAME>
 ```

  Connect a keyboard and screen to the Raspberry Pi, insert the SD card, and plug a USB power cable into the socket on the Open NSynth Super mainboard.
 You should see the Pi booting up on the connected display; when you receive a prompt, you can login with the default username and password: pi / raspberry. **Note that the device might run a file system check when you first boot up from the new card – this will take about 5 minutes depending on the size of the disk.**